 LISE WHITE

-Lise has been teaching at schools in the Boston area for 15 years.
+Lise has been teaching at schools in the Boston area for decades.
 She has a MS in child development from Wheelock College and a BA in English from the University of Colorado in Boulder.
 Lise has been studying the Reggio Emilia approach since 2000 through coursework, trainings, study groups, and conferences.
 She spent 8 years as a teacher-researcher at Harvard’s Peabody Terrace Children’s Center, working with her colleagues to transform the center into a Reggio-inspired school.
 Lise is particularly interested in how children develop relationships with materials and how children’s questions inspire learning.
 With Stephanie, she went on a study tour to Reggio Emilia and has served as a guide for visiting educators at CNS.
 She also teaches educators at the university level as part of the Lesley-Bunker Hill collaborative, coaches at the Epiphany Early Learning Center, and facilitates workshops for educators.
 Recently, Lise has been studying nature-based early childhood education and focusing on how to foster a relationship with nature among young children in an urban environment.
 Away from the classroom, Lise enjoys producing theater with children, reading, and spending time outside with her family.